 Summarization

-The summarization metric uses LLMs to determine whether your LLM (application) is generating factually correct summaries while including the neccessary details from the original text.
+The summarization metric uses LLM-as-a-judge to determine whether your LLM (application) is generating factually correct summaries while including the neccessary details from the original text.
 In a summarization task within deepeval

 , the original text refers to the input